Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Dataset Collection

-Two images of a man and a dog can be described very differently, and two similar sentences about a man and a dog can describe dissimilar images.
-For example, in Figure \ref{image_caption_description}, caption 1 focuses on a visual description while caption 2 gives a description of the event depicted.
-Divergences also occur because the creators of two captions perceived the scene differently: caption 3 describes the room and caption 4 focuses on the dog seated on the sofa.
-This semantic gap between images and their caption creates an opportunity for sampling \textit{intra}modal pairs with varying similarities.
-The key idea is to use model-based similarities for images for biased sampling of caption pairs, and vice versa---using the paired relationships as to pivot between the modalities.
-This selects image pairs that are different in appearance but similar in what they depict based on the corresponding descriptions, and vice versa.
+\paragraph{Intramodality} Two images of a man and a dog can be described differently, while two similar sentences about a man and a dog can describe dissimilar images.
+In Figure \ref{image_caption_description}, caption 1 gives a visual description while caption 2 gives a broader event description.
+Divergences also occur when caption creators perceive a scene differently: caption 3 describes the room and caption 4 focuses on the dog and sofa.
+This semantic gap between images and their captions creates an opportunity to sample \textit{intra}modal pairs with varying similarities.
+Our key idea is to use model-based similarities of images for biased sampling of caption pairs, and vice versa, and use existing image-caption pairs as pivots between modalities.
+This selects image pairs that are different in appearance but similar in what they depict based on their descriptions, and vice versa.

-Let the known images and their captions be denoted V ($v_1...v_n$) and C ($c_1...c_n$), with latter representing \textit{co-caption} groups of five captions each.
-Each item is encoded using an off-the-shelf intramodality model and cosine similarity between items is computed to build two symmetric matrices: $S^C$ (pairwise caption similarities) and $S^V$ (pairwise image similarities).
-The diagonals of both are set to zero to avoid sampling identical item pairs.
+Denote the known images and captions as V ($v_1...v_n$) and C ($c_1...c_n$) (the latter representing \textit{co-caption} groups of five captions each).
+Each item is encoded with an off-the-shelf unimodal model.
+Cosine similarity between items defines two symmetric matrices: $S^C$ (pairwise caption similarities) and $S^V$ (pairwise image similarities).
+The diagonals are set to zero to not sample identical items.

-We encode images using the Graph-RISE model \cite{juan2019graph}.
-Computing cosine similarity between these representations then provides the image-based similarity for each bag of co-captions.
-We encode captions with Universal Sentence Encoder (USE) \cite{cer2018universal} and average bag of words (BoW) based on GloVe embeddings \cite{pennington-etal-2014-glove}.
-The five co-captions for each image are grouped by averaging them to create a single representation.
-We compute cosine similarity on these vectors to obtain two variants of textual similarity for every possible image pair.
-Even though there are two caption-based similarity matrices from each encoding method, we refer to them as one for describing the selection process below.
+We encode images with Graph-RISE \cite{48678} and construct $S^I$, the image-based similarity for pairs of co-caption groups.
+We encode captions with Universal Sentence Encoder (USE) \cite{cer-etal-2018-universal} and average bag of words (BoW) based on GloVe embeddings \cite{pennington-etal-2014-glove}.
+Co-caption representations are averaged to create a single representation.
+From these, we construct $S^C$, the caption-based similarity for images pairs.
+USE and BoW embeddings produce two $S^C$ matrices, but we gloss over this detail below.